-HERCULES is a fibre-fed echelle spectrograph which is used in conjuction with the Mt.
-John University Observatory 1m McLellan telescope.
+HERCULES is a fibre-fed echelle spectrograph which is used in conjuction with the University of Canterbury Mt.
+John Observatory 1m McLellan telescope.
 The spectrograph is mounted on a stable optical bench and enclosed within a vacuum vessel.
 The entire instrument will be situated in a thermally insulated room.
 The light is fed to the spectrograph along 20 metre lengths of optical fibre.

 The spectrograph is designed to provide continuous wavelength coverage from lamda = 380nm to lamda = 880nm in 86 orders using a 50mm square CCD.
 Two resolving powers of R = 35000 and R = 70000 will be possible.